SimforHealth chosen as one of four e-health innovations at CES 2017!Find out more

 Virtual clinical cases: a collaborative approach for initial and continuing trainingAbout us

-SimforHealth a recognized player in the field of digital simulation for health
+SimforHealth, a recognized player in the field of digital simulation for healthcare professionals

-SimforHealth offers an immersive, interactive and collaborative approach to the training of health professionals, obeying the ethical concept
+SimforHealth offers an immersive, interactive and collaborative approach to the training of health professionals, inline with the principle

 and medical DNA

 Complementary expertise bringing together health professionals, teaching experts and software engineers specialized in 3D

 A know-how supporting simulation centers, training organizations, university hospitals and health industries for more than 5 years

 Digital simulation, an innovative and complementary approach to health training

 Practicing procedures, discussing treatment decisions, recreating complex situations virtually – all these are teaching objectives to which digital simulation provides an innovative and relevant answer.